bungeni/bungeni-docs/Readme.rst

 -----------

-This document is currently under heavy development.Head over to the `wiki <https://github.com/bungeni/bungeni-docs/wiki/>`_ page to view this
+This document is currently under heavy development.
+Head over to the `wiki <https://github.com/bungeni/bungeni-docs/wiki/>`_ page to view this

 Topics include: